-Apply a small bead of adhesive to the inside surface of the cap approximately 20 to 30mm from the outside edge (see photo above 'Applying adhesive').
+Apply a small bead of adhesive to the inside surface of the cap approximately 20 to 30mm from the outside edge (See Photo 3).

 Immediately after applying the resin, place the cap firmly over the cylinder dome and press in place.